diamirio/BiometricAuth/README.md

 * completes, which indicates an authentication success, or
 * emits an error:
-  * `BiometricAuthenticationCancelledException`, which signals that the operation has cancelled (most likely triggered by the user).
+  * `BiometricAuthenticationCancelledException`, which signals that the operation has been cancelled (most likely triggered by the user).
   * `BiometricAuthenticationException`, which signals an unrecoverable error during biometric authentication (e.g. too many invalid attempts).
+The exception contains the localized error-message provided by the system.
-  * any other _unexpected_ error during authentication.
-(Not any of the *internal* fingerprint errors like "not detected", as they will be handled internally), or
+  * any other _unexpected_ error during authentication (Not any of the *internal* fingerprint errors like "not detected", as they will be handled internally).